Rotational susceptibility of a hot and dense hadronic matter: Abstract

 \section{Abstract}

-We study the effect of rotation and the consequent angular momentum fluctuations in a hadron resonance gas produced in ultra-relativistic heavy ion collisions.
-The rotational susceptibilities ($\chi_{\rm \omega}$, $\chi^{2}_{\rm \omega}$, etc.), which quantify how much the system responds to a small angular velocity, are estimated for the first time, considering that these can be valuable indicators of the QCD phase transition.
+We study the effect of global rotation on rotational susceptibilities ($\chi^{(1)}_{\rm \omega}$, $\chi^{2}_{\rm \omega}$, etc.), which quantify how much the system responds to small angular velocities, in a hadron resonance gas produced by ultra-relativistic heavy ion collisions.
 The higher-order rotational susceptibilities and their ratios are estimated in the presence and absence of baryon chemical potential ($\mu_{\rm B}$) in the system.
-The effect of particle spin ($s$) and rotational chemical potential ($\omega$) on the fluctuation of the angular momentum is studied.
+The effect of particle spin ($s$) and system size ($R$) on the first- and second-order rotational susceptibility is explored.
 To consider a more realistic scenario, the effect of interactions between hadrons is taken into account by considering van der Waals-like interactions, which include both attractive and repulsive interactions.
-A phase transition, absent in an ideal hadron gas model, can be observed in an interacting hadron gas model.
+To validate our results, a comparison with the ideal HRG as a baseline and a 3-flavour NJL model is shown.
+A nuclear liquid-gas phase transition, which is the characteristic feature of the van der Waals hadron resonance gas model, absent in an ideal hadron gas model, is probed via global rotation.